Sara will never forget the first time she visited Israel.

 Interested in Being a Volunteer?

 If you would like to be a volunteer, please email us at email@example.com answering the questions below.
-We are accepting applications for Section 1 volunteers until July 31st.
+We are accepting Section 2 volunteer applications until December 22nd.

 Why would like to be a part of this project?
 Please also mention any relevant experience or skills you might have.
 (300-500 words)